10 Expert Gardening Tips for Beginners

 Transport your plants

 Before your next trip to the local nursery, line the back of your car with a plastic tarp and place a small step ladder on top of the tarp.
 The slots between the rungs of the ladder serve as perfect compartments to protect your fragile plants during the drive home.
 You will no longer have to worry about spilled plants or a messy car!
 If your car is too small to fit a ladder, use recycled cardboard boxes.
-These vegetables take the least amount of time to grow.

 Easy-read rain gauge